Shantae-Eve Amankwaah

+Shantae-Eve Asiedua Amankwaah (born 11 March 2009) is an English artistic gymnast and British national team member.
+She represented Great Britain at the 2025 World Championships and England at the 2026 Commonwealth Games where she won bronze in the team event and on floor exercise.
+Amankwaah is also the 2026 British bronze medalist in the all-around and silver medalist on uneven bars.

-Shantae-Eve Amankwaah (born 2009) is an English artistic gymnast and British national team member.
-As a junior she is the 2024 British Championships all-around champion and represented Great Britain at the 2024 European Championships where she placed 5th in the team and all-around competition.
+As a junior, she is the 2024 British all-around champion and represented Great Britain at the 2024 European Championships where she placed 5th in the team and in the all-around competition.

+Early life

+Born in Bristol, Amankwaah is the daughter of former Bristol City footballer Kevin Amankwaah.
+She is of Ghanaian descent through her paternal grandparents.

 Junior gymnastics career

 2024

 Amankwaah won gold in the all-around, bars, beam and floor events at both the English and British Gymnastics Championships.
 She was selected to represent Great Britain at the 2024 European Championships alongside Jemima Taylor, Isabelle Priestley, Ellie Lewis and Tahlia Wyatt.
 The team placed 5th and individually Amankwaah placed 5th in the all-around competition, making the apparatus finals for vault, bars and floor.

 Senior gymnastics career

 2025

-At her first senior English Championships Amankwaah won bronze on floor exercise.
+At her first senior English Championships, Amankwaah won bronze on floor exercise.
 She qualified for the bars and beam apparatus finals at 2025 British Gymnastics Championships placing 5th and 6th respectively.
 Amankwaah was selected to represent Great Britain alongside Frances Stone, Ema Kandalova, Tilly Wright and Grace Davies at the 2025 DTB Pokal Team Challenge in Stuttgart where they won bronze.
 She next attended the Szombathely Challenge Cup where she competed on the uneven bars, balance beam and floor exercise.

 Amankwaah was selected into the senior British national team.
 In late September she was selected to represent Great Britain at the 2025 World Championships alongside Ruby Evans, Alia Leat, and Abigail Martin.